WHAT IS AN ONLINE COURSE?

 WHAT DO I DO IF I RUN INTO TECHNICAL PROBLEMS?

-Course candidates who need assistance with situations related to the technical aspects of an online course are invited to fill the Computing Assistance Request online.
+Course candidates who need assistance with situations related to the technical aspects of an online course are invited to consult technical assistance or contact that service to get assistance.

 For assistance related to the course content, candidates should contact the course instructor.
 If further assistance is needed, candidates should contact the Faculty of Education Academic Secretariat at email@example.com.